geirolz/secret/CONTRIBUTING.md

 ### Bug Reports

-If you encounter a bug or unexpected behavior while using Toolkit, please follow these steps to submit a bug report:
+If you encounter a bug or unexpected behavior while using Secret, please follow these steps to submit a bug report:

-1. **Check Existing Issues:** Before submitting a new bug report, please search the [GitHub Issues](https://github.com/geirolz/toolkit/issues) to see if a similar issue has already been reported.
+1. **Check Existing Issues:** Before submitting a new bug report, please search the [GitHub Issues](https://github.com/geirolz/secret/issues) to see if a similar issue has already been reported.

 2. **Provide Details:** When submitting a bug report, include relevant information such as a clear description of the problem, steps to reproduce the issue, and any error messages or logs encountered.
 If possible, provide a minimal,